 By

-Cavalier 141k Cavalier (APA-37) at anchor, date and location unknown.
+Cavalier 141k USS Cavalier (APA-37) at anchor, date and location unknown.
 She is decked out in camouflage Measure 32 Design 3D.

 US Navy photo